 The only type of oil-based paint that I would recommend using to paint furniture is spray paint.
 You don’t have to use chemicals to clean up the paintbrushes since you are spraying them.
 However, this is not a preferred paint type that I would recommend to paint furniture.
 I like to use spray paint for furniture hardware or decorative home accessories.

-- Do not hold in one spot for too long or hold too close to the furniture.
+- Do not hold it in one spot for too long or hold it too close to the furniture.

 - Use this spray nozzle to make it easier to control.

 If you need more help painting furniture I have plenty of resources to help you with your journey.
 Check out of few of my top tutorials and workshops.

 There are many different types of furniture paint on the market today.
 However, not all paints are created equal.
 I have found that latex or wall paints should not be used to paint furniture due to the fact that they require too much prep work and do not last as long as other types of furniture paints.

 For this reason, I recommend using milk paint, acrylic/ mineral paint or chalk paint for painting furniture.
 These paints are easy to work with, come in many different colors, and do not require a lot of prep work.
 They also last for years if applied properly.
 So, when choosing the best type of furniture paint for furniture, be sure to consider one of my favorite paints listed above.